leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: floaters_flashes-symptoms_signs-miscellaneous
 - What are floaters and flashes?
+- Why do I have floaters
+- I have floaters why
+- Is floater dangerous
 - What are floaters?
 - Why do I get floaters?
 - I have floaters and cobwebs.